shawnsyms/revival-survival/README.md

 ## Introduction
 I learned at a Shopify internship process webinar that applicants would need to submit a personal coding project to walk through.
 So I decided to build something from scratch by the deadline.
 And I wanted to ensure my project would be different from everyone else's.

 I chose to focus on the opiate overdose crisis because of my interest in social-justice issues.
 And it's personal, too; I lost my cousin, Vince, my uncle, Kevin and Xephiral, my friend.
-This is relevant to my application, as well.
-Shopify empowers merchants and consumers — but you can't become empowered if you're dead.
+The theme is relevant to my application, as well: Shopify empowers merchants and consumers — but you can't become empowered if you're dead.

-The opiate overdose crisis sits at the nexus of two large social forces — (1) rampant overprescribing of addictive medications, and (2) a toxic, unregulated street drug supply.
+The opiate overdose crisis sits at the nexus of two intractable social forces — (1) rampant overprescribing of addictive medications, and (2) a toxic, unregulated street drug supply.
 No one deserves to die because of that.
 And now there's a chance for them to get better.
 Once revived, they can survive.

 Naloxone, a treatment that can temporarily reverse an opioid overdose, is available over the counter at pharmacies around Ontario and across Toronto.